 - Social media reach

 Started programming at fourteen by building a video game server with MySQL/Apache and it’s website with HTML/PHP/Java.
-Built first company, a non-profit, in high school at seventeen.
-Interned at Automattic (company behind WordPress) at eighteen.
-Interned at Google (working on Wallet) at nineteen.
-Studied Computer Science Engineering at the University of Michigan, during which lead development/engineering for multiple startups.
-Founded Petdal at twenty and Argo Labs at twenty-two.
+Started a non-profit in 2010 at seventeen.
+Interned at Automattic (company behind WordPress) in 2011 at eighteen.
+Interned at Google (working on Wallet) in 2012 at nineteen.
+Studied Computer Science Engineering at the University of Michigan from 2011-2015, doing development/engineering work for multiple startups.
+Launched Argo Labs in 2015 at 22.

 success in multiple industries